FACILITIES

 • Sama is a multipurpose cluster designed for high-level ab initio electronic structure calculations and molecular dynamics simulations.
 It is composed of 13 computing nodes with two Intel Xeon Gold 6240R processors (48 cores), 384 GB of memory, and 1 TB NVMe SSD disk per node, all interconnected through an Infiniband HDR 100 Gb/s network, and giving a total of 624 cores and 4.8TB of memory.

-• LeChuck cluster, designed specifically for Quantum ESPRESSO calculations, is composed of 20 computing nodes with two AMD Milan 7443 processors (48 computing cores) and 128GB and 1024GB of memory in different nodes, with an Infiniband HDR interconnection network, giving a total of 888 cores and 5.25 TB of memory.
+• LeChuck cluster designed for Quantum ESPRESSO calculations and composed by 23 computing nodes with two AMD Milan 7443 processors (48 cores), 128GB and 1024GB of memory, all interconnected through an Infiniband HDR 100 Gb/s network, and 54TB of shared storage, giving a total of 5.2TB of memory and 888 cores.

-These five HPC clusters service a wide range of computational needs in the CFM, mainly related to ab-initio calculations of advanced materials, a transverse topic within the Centre.
-Apart from these four clusters, 12 workstations are dedicated to running specific numerical applications, and are also used for data analysis and code development and testing.
+These six HPC clusters service a wide range of computational needs in the CFM, mainly related to ab-initio calculations of advanced materials, a transverse topic within the Centre.
+Apart from these six clusters, 12 workstations are dedicated to running specific numerical applications, and are also used for data analysis and code development and testing.
 All these equipments are managed by the CFM Scientific Computing Service that, in addition to administering the aforementioned equipments, also provides scientific and general computing advice to the CFM researchers, and organises scientific computing workshops and tutorials.